romain-delbec/alto-merger/README.md

 ### Output

-The script will create an output folder in your worling directory were all matched files will be saved with their original name.
+The script will create an output folder in your working directory were all matched files will be saved with their original name.